Asking how often you should publish a blog post is like asking a social media manager how often you should post on Instagram.

 But not only would that be lying, but it’d also be damaging.

-Blogs typically run with the concept of “more is better” in terms of frequency.
+Blogs typically run under the “more is better” principle when it comes to frequency.
 If you can publish multiple blogs a week consistently, then you’ll be looking at building a powerful traffic-building machine.

 More content is certainly better, but publishing without purpose or creating low-quality content will most certainly harm your ROI.